NNPDF/nnpdf/doc/sphinx/source/tutorials/closureestimators.rst

 There are two ``validphys`` reports which are used to analyse closure tests.
-The report which compares two different closure tests is accessible from ``vp-comparefits`` tool.
-The individual report which compares a closure test to the PDF used to generate it can be found in the main ``nnpdf`` repository under ``validphys2/examples/closure_templates/``.
+The report which compares two different closure tests is generated using the ``vp-comparefits`` tool.
+The individual report which compares a closure test to the PDF used as the underlying law (from which pseudodata is generated) can be found in the main ``nnpdf`` repository under ``validphys2/examples/closure_templates/``.

 Comparison to underlying PDF